morel-g/generative-models/Readme.md

 # A unified framework for generative diffusion models (work in progress)

 This repository provides implementations of several generative models applied to image data.
-These models are primed for understanding and experimenting with advanced image-based generative techniques.
+These models are primed for understanding and experimenting with advanced data generation techniques.

 The implemented models are sourced from the following research papers:
 - [Score based models](https://arxiv.org/abs/2011.13456) / [Diffusion models](https://arxiv.org/abs/2006.11239)